 Being so dense in forest, it’s no wonder the Karelian cuisine thrives on mushrooms and berries.
 In general, it feels very similar to the Finnish cuisine with its preference for fish over meat.
-Kalaruoka, the local fish soup, is a top meal for tourists.
+Kalaruoka, the local fish soup, is a top meal for tourists in Karelia.
 To make that soup, fish broth is filtered with charcoal.

 One thing worth trying is the national bakery, kalittoa.
 Those are made of rye dough with different fillings.

-Stuff made of Karelian birch wood is your souvenirs to go.
+Stuff made of Karelian birch wood will be a good souvenir you will bring from Russia.
 Those are as diverse in form as you can ever imagine, from pens to caskets.
 The region is also rich in medicinal herbs the famous Karelian balm is made form.
 Berries are the source product for local tinctures and jam.

 Are you up for something really special?
 Trans-Onegan embroidery, an ancient decoration of clothes and other textiles, is the local haute couture, as it has been for centuries.